-The Examination Appeals Board passes judgement within ten weeks, calculated from the day after the deadline for submitting the notice of appeal.
+The CBE passes judgement within ten weeks, calculated from the day after the deadline for submitting the notice of appeal.
+The CBE is not authorised to make a new decision on a decision that has been annulled in whole or in part.8

-The judgement can take the following forms:

-The appeal is inadmissible: this means that the content of the appeal cannot be judged because of procedural negligence which has not been rectified in time, that there is no decision that is open to appeal or that the complainant is not a stakeholder in the matter.
-The board does not make a substantive judgement;

-The appeal is unfounded: the disputed decision remains in force;

-The appeal is well-founded: the decision concerned is annulled, in part or in full.
+- The judgement can take the following forms: The appeal is inadmissible: this means that the content of the appeal cannot be judged because of one of the following reasons: - o procedural negligence which has not been rectified in time - o there is no decision open to appeal - o the complainant is not a stakeholder in the matter.
+The board does not make a substantive judgement; - The appeal is unfounded: the disputed decision remains in force; The appeal is well-founded: the decision concerned is annulled, in part or in full and the administrative body must take a new decision.